-Summary of Real Estate Tax Collection Statistics: As displayed in Table I, the Finance Department has collected \$1.9 billion, or 99.9 percent, of the real estate taxes levied for tax years 2013 through 2017.
-The "Top Twenty" delinquent real estate taxpayers comprise \$0.52 million or 22 percent of the total outstanding delinquency (Attachment I).
+Summary of Real Estate Tax Collection Statistics: As displayed in Table I, the Finance Department has collected \$1.99 billion, or 99.9 percent, of the real estate taxes levied for tax years 2014 through 2018.
+The "Top Twenty" delinquent real estate taxpayers comprise \$0.74 million or 31 percent of the total outstanding delinquency (Attachment).

 The Finance Department uses a variety of tools to monitor and collect delinquent taxes.
 These tools may include delinquency notifications and summons notices issued to delinquent taxpayers, as well as rent liens, bank liens, wage liens, and Circuit Court judgments placed against property owners.
 The Department works with the City Attorney's Office to initiate formal judicial sale procedures against delinquent taxpayers.
 The City uses this option cautiously, to avoid taking a person's home via judicial sale if collection can be achieved through other means.
 At times, merely initiating the judicial sale process incentivizes either the property owner or the mortgage holder to pay the taxes due.
 Real estate taxes on a property must be delinquent for three years before a Virginia locality can begin judicial proceedings.
-Staff also promote Tax Relief for the Elderly and Disabled, to ensure property owners are aware of the program.
+Staff also promotes Tax Relief for the Elderly and Disabled, to ensure property owners are aware of the program.

-Collection efforts resulted in 15 property owners appearing on last year's "Top Twenty" real estate list having sufficiently satisfied their tax obligations to avoid inclusion on this year's listing, paying a total of \$0.35 million in taxes, penalty, and interest for tax years 2013 through 2017.
-On this year's list, 11 owners are currently being addressed through the Finance Department's in-house collection process.
-The remaining 9 taxpayers have been referred to the City Attorney's Office for collection.
+Collection efforts resulted in 9 property owners appearing on last year's "Top Twenty" real estate list having sufficiently satisfied their tax obligations to avoid inclusion on this year's listing, paying a total of approximately \$0.2 million in taxes, penalties, and interest for prior tax years.
+On this year's list, 10 owners are currently being addressed through the Finance Department's in-house collection process.
+The remaining 10 taxpayers have been referred to the City Attorney's Office for collection.
+As authorized by Council as part of the approved budget, beginning in FY 2020, after due notice, delinquent real estate accounts will be referred to the City's third-party collection attorneys, Taxing Authority Consulting Services, PC (TACS).
+This added effort is at no cost to the City as the delinquent taxpayer is responsible for collection costs as authorized by State law.
+Ample advance notice is given to taxpayers in order to encourage them to avoid additional costs.
+The Department of Finance will maintain oversight of the collection program, and TACS will work closely with both the Department of Finance and the City Attorney's Office.
+While pursuing its statutory collection mission, staff will continue to utilize compassionate, customer-focused payment plans when necessary.